The Theory of Money, Part 17

 Image credit: AFP/Getty Images

-Last week, we went from one bank to five banks in a pretty short time.
+In Part 16, Avaria went from having one bank to having five banks in a pretty short time.
 We also saw that the bankers and their investors started getting greedy, pushing their reserve ratios down lower and lower.
 I described it as a house of cards.

-So what will we do this week to try to topple this house of cards?
+So what will we do this week to give a little push to this house of cards?

 First, the farmer, ever since buying the tractor and expanding his farm, has been hiring a lot of farm hands lately.
 Suddenly he doesn’t need them for several months.